AmbireTech/adex-protocol/README.md

 3) Fund development of additional services built around the AdEx Protocol; for this purpose, AdEx employs SmartCode, a software development company that also develops [Stremio](https://www.stremio.com/)

 Because of the open-source nature of the protocol, we do expect (and encourage) other entities interested in using it to join the development/design over time.

+### Relationship with Ambire Wallet

+1) Ambire Wallet spun off the AdEx Protocol itself - back in 2019, as part of AdEx, we built a smart contract wallet to solve the onboarding challenges of publishers/advertisers, that we initially called [Identity](#identity-replaced-by-ambire-wallet).
+This later became Ambire Wallet
+2) Ambire Wallet and the AdEx Protocol are founded by the same founders.
+Even though they have separate teams, those teams share a great deal of know-how.